About Jobs

 Instances Page

 The The "Instances" page icon is three overlapping squares.
-Instances page provides information about your job instances and allows you to keep track of all executed instances.
+Instances page gives information on your job instances and allows you to keep track of all executed instances.

 What is an instance?